usefulio/forms/README.md

 ```

 ### Manipulation of document data before submit
 There are circumstances where the input element value does not match the value that you would like to store in the document e.g. converting a date picker value to number-of-days or performing a unit conversion.
 You can modify document values before submission either by monitoring for the `propertyChange` event or by creating a custom `submit` handler.
-Creating a custom `submit` handler is covered in [Advanced topics](#advanced-topics).
+Creating a custom `submit` handler is not covered in this document.

 Here follows an example of modifying a document value by capturing `propertyChange`.
 You can use `tmpl.form.doc([field name], [value])` method to both read and write any document value (if you pass a field name as a parameter) or the entire document (see [Instance API](#instance-api) for details).